Written by Miguel Van Damme

 As a working hypothesis, the collaboration makes sense from a business point of view.
 Now, let’s try to substantiate this case.
 First, we identify all relevant synergies as individual initiatives, which have benefits, efforts and risks attached to them.
 For completeness, you can formulate these initiatives from two dimensions:

 The first one refers to the benefit you aim to achieve:

 How can you reduce the current costs of doing business? - In general cost reductions are the fastest and most probable initiative to occur.

-The second one focuses on capabilities of both organisations:
+The second one focuses on the capabilities of both organisations:

 You can “expand the core” by pooling current capabilities to be more efficient, e.g. by creating a stronger negotiation position or cross-sell products.

 Transformational synergies – often omitted in M&A analyses – can be very significant.
-Some transformations will be much harder to achieve without the collaboration.
-Examples are plentiful; combining new capabilities to build innovative value propositions, co-develop new markets, build joint digital assets, etc.
+Some transformations will be much harder to achieve without collaboration.
+Examples are plentiful; combining new capabilities to build innovative value propositions, co-develop new markets, building joint digital assets, etc.

 Finally, each collaboration can potentially create dis-synergies; so, don’t forget to formulate how you will “protect the core“.
 How will you prevent the loss of identity or mitigate union actions?